simonabisiani/personal-website/_projects/italy_vs_restoftheworld.md

 <h2>Demographics</h2>
 <br>
+Italy was the third largest country in terms of respondents in our survey, after the United States and the United Kingdom.
+102 people working in data journalism in Italy took the survey, corresponding to 6% of the sample, allowing decent subgroup statistical inference.

 More women than the average and generally older: that's the picture portrayed by the Italian demographics in The State of Data Journalism Survey 2022.

 The age pattern between Italians and the rest of the world is noticeably different: while 38% in the world are over 45, in Italy the same group is 58%.